finbourne/scheduler-sdk-csharp/sdk/docs/JobsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<JobsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<JobsApi>();
             var page = "page_example";  // string? | The pagination token to use to continue listing instruments from a previous call to list instruments.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy and filter fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var sortBy = new List<string>?(); // List<string>? | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional)